-- (1) Human beings, and biological processes for their generation, are not patentable inventions. - (2) An invention of a method of treatment of human beings by surgery or therapy is not a patentable invention. - (3) An invention of a method of diagnosis practised on human beings is not a patentable invention. - (4) A plant variety is not a patentable invention. - (5) For the purposes of subsection (4), plant variety has the same meaning as that given to the term variety in section 2 of the Plant Variety Rights Act 1987.
+- (1) Human beings, and biological processes for their generation, are not patentable inventions - (2) An invention of a method of treatment of human beings by surgery or therapy is not a patentable invention. - (3) An invention of a method of diagnosis practised on human beings is not a patentable invention. - (4) A plant variety is not a patentable invention. - (5) For the purposes of subsection (4), plant variety has the same meaning as in section 7 of the Plant Variety Rights Act 2022.